Uberi/University-Notes/PHIL350/PHIL350.md

 Quine is essentially criticizing that superiority of old epistemology to science, its reliance on certain knowledge, and its avoidance of circularity.
 In Quine's naturalized epistemology, science comes first, and **epistemology is a branch of science**, specifically related to cognitive science and psychology.
 Here, the new goal of epistemology is to understand how science and our practices of science actually work, rather than justifying the existance of science.

 Additionally, science is the best way of getting information about the world, so we might as well use science to study science.
-It is circular to some extent, but this is fine since we no longer care about certainty.
+It is circular to some extent, but this is fine since we no longer care about circularity.
 It is circular, but not in a way that blocks progress - progress can be made without certainty, through incrementally gaining confidence in our fallible beliefs as we obtain more discoveries and scrutinize our beliefs publicly.

-Kim's criticism of Quine's naturalized epistemology starts off by agreeing with Quine's criticism of old epistemology - that naturalized epistemology cannot replace old esptemology.
-According to naturalized epistemology, individuals accept senses asinput and output beliefs.
+Kim's criticism of Quine's naturalized epistemology starts off by agreeing with Quine's criticism of old epistemology, but then says that naturalized epistemology cannot replace old epistemology.
+According to naturalized epistemology, individuals accept senses as input and output beliefs.
 However, Kim says that there is more to believing and knowing things.

-Kim says that the central tenet of epistemology is justification, that epistemologists actually catre about how justified beliefs are formed.
+Kim says that the central tenet of epistemology is justification, that epistemologists actually care about how justified beliefs are formed.
 In other words, justification is normative, while science is descriptive, so naturalized epistemology cannot answer these normative questions - science cannot tell us how we **should** form beliefs, only **how we do**.

 For example, naturalized epistemology cannot tell us what makes evidence good, what beliefs count as being justified, what counts as a fallacy, what is rational to believe, and so on.
 According to Kim, belief isn't even possible without normative rules - to believe something, one needs a baseline of what counts as believable or not.